Need Assistance? 01384 442752 (UK)

 Select a learning method

-Managing animals in their natural environment is an important environmental issue today.
+Managing animals in their natural environment is essential for their survival today!

-This course provides you with a detailed insight into wildlife management.
+This course provides you with comprehensive insight into wildlife management.
 Over the course of nine lessons, you will work through the course with helpful and experienced support from our highly qualified tutors.

 This course provides you knowledge and information that is useful for a career working with wildlife.